Center Staff

 In 2008, Dr. Cotten was named one of Maryland’s Top 100 Women by the Maryland Daily Record.
 She is a member of Leadership Maryland Class of 2012 and the GBC Leadership Class of 2015.

 She has taught strategic management for government and nonprofit organizations and survey research in the University of Baltimore’s School of Public and International Affairs.
 Dr. Cotten is a professionally trained focus group moderator and is an experienced trainer of mid and upper level managers.
-She hold a Master’s Degree in Economics and Doctorate in Public Administration from the University of Baltimore and is a Certified Public Accountant.
+She holds a Master’s Degree in Economics and Doctorate in Public Administration from the University of Baltimore and is a Certified Public Accountant.

 Andra Calvin Brown II is the Internship Coordinator at the Schaefer Center of Public Policy.
 Calvin is deeply committed to the program’s mission of preparing University of Baltimore students from diverse academic backgrounds for careers in public service.